-Grunts for iPhone review
+Grunts for iPhone full review

 Grunts from Freeverse is a shoot ’em up-style overhead game packed with action.
 You lead a squad of four soldiers through a South American jungle, blasting your way through “badly trained evil chaps” to get their boss.

 You and your squad of miniature warriors are armed with assault rifles as well as secondary weapons you find along the way—grenades, rocket launchers, and sniper rifles.
 Scattered around the jungle, you can also find health packs, binoculars, and reinforcements to replace lost troops.
 In later levels, you even get to blow up bad guys with a tank and fly over the treetops in an attack helicopter while raining fire down on them.

 There are four levels of difficulty in Grunts—Easy, Normal, Hard and Grrrnnnnaaargh.
 You can also unlock a zombie survival mode in which you continuously blast wave after wave of bloodthirsty zombies.
 You can play Grunts in either landscape or portrait mode depending on how you orient your iPhone or iPod touch.

 To beat the game, you’ll have to fight your way through 40 levels of jungles, swamps, and villages teeming with enemy snipers, troops, tanks, and more.
 As leader of your squad, you receive missions to carry out—find and destroy tanks, take out a sniper, destroy all enemy soldiers, and so on.
 The further you progress in the game, the harder completing these missions become.

 At first glance, there doesn’t really seem to be much strategy to the game other than just running in full force like Rambo and hopefully shooting down the enemy troops before they can kill you.
 But I soon realized that grenades can be tossed over objects.
 This allows you to take cover behind buildings or trees while lobbing grenades at the bad guys.